 “We can’t expect everyone to spot every phishing attack every time, which is why it is so important to leverage the correct technology and policies to support your people – and, effectively, kill the kill chain in delivery.”

 Using natural language processing email security tools will help to defend against these attacks.
-If you’d like to find out how Egress can help, find out more here.
+If you’d like to find out how Egress can help, check out Egress Defend anti-phishing.